7g6t6/computational-mathematics-c/README.md

-# personal-projects
-My personal projects
+# C Program for Bisection Method